nikvoronin/LastWallpaper/README.md

 # The Last Wallpaper

 Picture Of The Day (POTD) on desktop.\
--- Bing, NASA, Wikipedia, Elementy, AstroBin, NatGeoTV
+-- Bing, NASA, Wikipedia, Elementy, AstroBin, NatGeoTV, Copernicus

 - [What's New](#whats-new)
 - [Documentation](#documentation)